florianfranz/topo_chronia/docs/source/index.rst

    :width: 700px
    :align: center

 This phase is the longest and requires a few steps.
-First, click on "Create Age List".
+First, click on "01 - Create Age List".
 This will check what reconstruction ages are common to the input layers (PM, PP and COB). in our case, we only have the 444 Ma age, which is displayed with its stratigraphic stage name, based on the `International Chronographic Chart of December 2024 (International Commission on Stratigraphy) <https://stratigraphy.org/ICSchart/ChronostratChart2024-12.pdf>`_